 We'll meet at an outdoor sculpture dedicated to Rachel Carson and her seminal book for short presentations and reflections.
 Then we'll march to the nearby JPMorgan Chase Bank on Georgia Ave, where we'll call on the lender to start divesting from climate-wrecking fossil fuels.

 What: A short march and protest against JPMorgan Chase Bank.

 When: 11:30 am, Friday, Sept.
 27, 2019.
 The event will end around 1 pm.

-Where: Meet at the outdoor Rachel Carson sculpture, 1132 Ripley St., Silver Spring, Maryland.
+Where: Meet at outdoor Rachel Carson sculpture, 1132 Ripley St., Silver Spring, MD.

-Misc: Meeting spot is a 3 minute walk from the SE exit of the Silver Spring Metro Station (Red Line).
-Leave Metro Station, and turn right.
+Misc: Meeting spot is a 3 minute walk from the SE exit of the Silver Spring Metro Station.
+Leave station, and turn right.
 Walk by bike racks, and soon proceed uphill on a sidewalk between the transit center and MARC train platform.
-At top of hill, turn left, and then cross Ripley St. to sculpture.
+At top of hill, turn left, and cross Ripley St. to sculpture.
+Limited time at lunch?
+Meet us at Chase Bank at 8435 Georgia Ave in downtown Silver Spring.
 Note: There is no civil disobedience or arrests planned at the event.